rethinkdb/rethinkdb/admin/README.md

 If possible, only the main view should run queries, and a main view's `remove` method should call `driver.stop_timer` if it previously called `driver.run`.
-This prevent us from forgetting to remove listeners/intervals since we will always call `remove` in `/admin/static/coffee/router.coffee`.
+This prevent us from forgetting to remove listeners/intervals since we will always call `remove` in `/admin/static/src/router.js`.

-Having the queries run in `router.coffee` would have also work, but would have make the class a bit cumbersome.
+Having the queries run in `router.js` would have also work, but would have make the class a bit cumbersome.

 #### Tables used